NGloni515/github-challenge/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-[API routes] can be accessed on [http://localhost:3000/api](http://localhost:3000/api).

 ## Tests

-As an extra I created some basic tests:
+As an extra I created some basic tests (don't forget to stop the server before running the tests):

 ```bash
 # to run frontend tests